Marcus Cooper (canoeist)

-Marcus Cooper Walz (born 3 October 1994) is an English-born Spanish sprint canoeist who has competed internationally since the early 2010s.
+Marcus Cooper Walz (born 3 October 1994) is a sprint canoeist.
+Born in England, he has competed internationally for Spain since the early 2010s.
 He won the gold medal in the K-1 1000 metres event at the 2016 Summer Olympics in Rio de Janeiro.
 He won the silver medal in the Men's K-4 500 metres event at the 2020 Summer Olympics in Tokyo with Saúl Craviotto, Carlos Arévalo and Rodrigo Germade.

-Born in Oxford to an English father and a German mother, the family established in Mallorca when Walz was 3 months old.
+Born in Oxford to English parents, the family established in Mallorca when Cooper was 3 months old.
+Walz became a Spanish national in 2015.

+On 26 June 2024, the Spanish Olympic Committee selected Cooper, together with the Olympic boat driver Támara Echegoyen, as the flag bearers for París 2024.

+Cooper competed as Marcus Walz until 2022.